Laesod/massimoronca.it/_posts/2015-01-24-elixir-as-a-pasring-tool-writing-a-brainfuck-interpreter-part-three.md

 Brainfuck is already an intermediate language, very similar to assembly.
 Each symbol is an `opcode`: for example `>` and `<` can be easily mapped to a relative `JMP`, `+` maps to `INC`, `-` to `DEC`, `[` and `]` are `JZ` (jump if zero) and `JNZ` (jump if not zero).
 `.` and `,` are more complex, there's no single instruction in assembly for reading and writing chars to the screen, but basically they are the `C` equivalent of `putchar` and `getchar`.

-Everybody love assembly, but we will not use those `opcodes`, we will use something more similar to labels, something mnemonic, because, right now, we just need to know which block to eceute, we have very simple instructions, with no parameters, that do just one thing.
+Everybody loves assembly, but we will not use those `opcodes`, we will use something more similar to labels, something mnemonic, because, right now, we just need to know which block to eceute, we have very simple instructions, with no parameters, that do just one thing.
 Things will change when we'll get our hands on the optimizer, but for now we'll keep things simple, and map Brainfuck instructions to [Elixir atoms](http://elixir-lang.org/getting_started/2.html#2.3-atoms) (think about them as Ruby's symbols).

 Our instructions set will be the following: